bmukesh23/Edutrack/README.md

 # 🎓 Edutrack
-An intelligent Learning Management System (LMS) that adapts to each user’s skill level and learning pace, ensuring a customized and effective learning experience.Built with React.ts and Gemini 2.0 Flash.
+An AI-based Learning Management System (LMS) that adapts to each user’s skill level and learning pace, ensuring a customized and effective learning experience.
+Built with React.ts, Spring Boot and Gemini Flash 2.5.

 ## 📦 Technologies

 - `React`
 - `Typescript`
 - `Tailwind CSS`
-- `PyMongo`
+- `Spring Boot`
-- `Flask`
+- `PostgreSQL`

 ## ✨ Features